stefanschulz85/Assembly-Modes-of-a-3-RPR-parallel-Mechanism-when-Using-the-Linear-Actuators-Orientations/README.md

 - General Code
 - Static Example

-In the folder "Gener Code", there are a matlab file "General_3RPR_Parallel_Mechanism.m", and a matlab function "Orientation_Based_Solution.m" provided.
+In the folder "General Code", there are a matlab file "General_3RPR_Parallel_Mechanism.m", and a matlab function "Orientation_Based_Solution.m" provided.
 The file "General_3RPR_Parallel_Mechanism.m" is a runable file where you can enter different base and manipulator platform joints' positions and test the approach for calculating the assembly modes when using exclusively the linear actuator's orientations.
 The Matlab-Script runs as follows:
 1. Enter the positions of the base and the manipulator platform joints.